sharababy/things-todo/readme.md

 ## I'd like to try out some game development 🎮

-* If you like developing Games try out [Unity](https://unity3d.com/learn/tutorials) or [UnReal](https://www.unrealengine.com/en-US/what-is-unreal-engine-4)
+* If you like developing Games try out [Unity](https://unity3d.com/learn/tutorials) or [UnReal](https://www.unrealengine.com/en-US/what-is-unreal-engine-4).

 ## Anything else I can do ?

-* Learn how to use APIs (All the Google Applications like Drive, Calendar, Contacts, YouTube are mostly on GitHub)
+* Learn how to use APIs (All the Google Applications like Drive, Calendar, Contacts, YouTube are mostly on GitHub).

   * For example, try accessing or downloading your drive files through your command line and try printing your liked videos from YouTube by using their APIs.